Get

 Personality

 Foxhounds are known to be gentle, tolerant, balanced dogs that are friendly with people and other pets, though you should be careful if you have cats.
-Foxhounds can live and even develop a friendship with cats, but extra vigilance is required if you introduce a new feline companion into your home with a full-grown Foxhound, given this breed’s strong hunting instincts.
+Foxhounds can develop friendships with cats, but extra vigilance is required if you introduce a new feline companion into your home with a full-grown Foxhound, given their strong hunting instincts.

 Exercise